 Temporary suspension of the 16-hour rule

-This rule currently prevents members who return to work after retirement from the 1995 Section of the NHS Pension Scheme from working more than 16 hours per week in the first calendar month after retirement.
+This temporarily removes the rule that prevents members of the 1995 Section of the NHS Pension Scheme who return to work after retirement from working more than 16 hours per week in the first calendar month after retirement.

 Suspension of this rule also allows members to return immediately to work after taking a minimum 24-hour retirement and continue their existing working commitments, or increase them, whilst they are in receipt of their full pension benefits.

 Temporary suspension of abatement for special class status holders in the 1995 Section

 This temporarily removes a barrier which stops special class nurses and mental health officers aged 55 to 60 years old, who have claimed their pension benefits, from returning to work without having their pension suspended

 The abatement rules also apply to people who have retired on ill health grounds or in the interests of the efficiency of the service (IES), along with a limited class of persons who have retired on redundancy grounds.
 These measures do not suspend the abatement rules that apply to these groups